kohei-us/ixion/doc/overview.rst

           your formula expression with a '=' like you would when you are entering a formula in a spreadsheet application.

-Now, the formula cells don't get calculated automatically as you enter them;
+The formula cells don't get calculated automatically as you enter them;
 you need to explicitly tell the document to calculate the formula cells via its :meth:`calculate` method.